josiahryan555/personal-website/README.md

 # person-website
-A personal website created for the final project of C336 Web Development at Calvin University with Clare Schellenberg
+A personal website created for the final project of C336 Web Development at Calvin University with Clare Schellenberg and Germaine Hounakey